nlordell/dappcon-2022-smart-orders/doc/slides.md

 Meaning, that Smart Contracts really be used for ECDSA signing.
 In order to work around this, a different signature is needed that does not depend on elliptic curve cryptography.

-The solution was to standardize a new form of on-chain signature verification for Smart Contracts: [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271).
+The solution was to standardise a new form of on-chain signature verification for Smart Contracts: [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271).
 This is a simple standard that requires Smart Contracts that want to perform signature verification to implement a `isValidSignature` method:

 ```solidity